 - Blood flow – The cervical spine facilitates blood flow to the head by means of the vertebral foramen.
 When these bones become misaligned, it can affect the proper supply of blood to the brain as well as the ears, thereby affecting the function of various body systems.

 - Eustachian tube function – The proximity of the atlas to the eustachian tubes may have the biggest effect of all.
 The researcher who performed the case studies mentioned above postulated that inhibited eustachian tube function, caused by an atlas misalignment, is the true underlying cause of Meniere’s disease.
 His research seems to point toward his hypothesis being accurate.

-If you have been diagnosed with Meniere’s disease recently, or if you have been suffering under the burden of this condition for many years, we want you to know that there may be a natural way to get help that you haven’t tried yet.
+If you have Meniere’s disease, we want you to know that there may be a natural way to get the help that you haven’t tried yet.
 To learn if upper cervical chiropractic care is right for you, find a local practitioner and schedule a no-obligation consultation.
 You may be a few gentle adjustments away from getting to the root of your health condition and regaining control over your life.